gandharva26/Jsonski-VScode/README.md

 # JsonSki VSCode Extension

 JSONSki is **a streaming JSONPath processor** with **fast-forward** functionality.
 During the streaming, it can automatically fast-forward over certain JSON substructures that are irrelavent to the query evaluation, without parsing them in detail.
-To make the fast-forward efficient, JSONSki features a highly bit-parallel solution that intensively utilizes bitwise and SIMD operations that are prevelent on modern CPUs to implement the fast-forward APIs.
+To make the fast-forward efficient, JSONSki features a highly bit-parallel solution that intensively utilizes bitwise and SIMD operations to implement the fast-forward APIs.

 ## How to use